jordani283/staff-qualifications/next-steps.md

 - Testing procedures
 - Security best practices

-Your StaffCertify app is now ready for professional billing! 🎉
+Your TeamCertify app is now ready for professional billing! 🎉